brentius/warren-botfett/README.md

 ## TODO

-- [ ] Add a web UI for dataview, etc.
+- [ ] Add a web UI for dataview of stocks
 - [ ] Add email alerts for trades
 - [ ] Improve strategy optimization with machine learning